rcasto/simple-track/README.md

 # simple-track
-A simple library for creating and firing off analytics events.
+A simple client side library for creating and firing off analytics events.

 ## Setup